Digital-Ronin-LLC/territory-management/web/progress-log.md

 - Eliminated flickering and blinking when hovering over different areas of the page
 - Improved performance by using will-change CSS property and optimized animations
 - Added proper cleanup to prevent memory leaks

-### Technical Implementation Details
-- Used React's createPortal to render expanded widgets in a separate DOM container
-- Created a dedicated modal root element for all expanded widgets
-- Implemented proper focus management and keyboard accessibility
-- Added smooth transitions with CSS animations
-- Fixed z-index issues that were causing rendering conflicts
-- Added will-change properties to optimize browser rendering performance
-- Improved event handling to prevent propagation issues
-- Fixed body scroll locking to prevent background scrolling when modal is open

 ### PyramidChartWidget Improvements
 - Updated the PyramidChartWidget to create a seamless funnel chart appearance